AfiaaAziz/Tech-IT/README.md

 - LinkedIn: https://www.linkedin.com/in/afia-aziz-0a65382a6/
 ## Figma Design
 ![Tech-it Landing Page](https://github.com/user-attachments/assets/8873469b-174c-4e20-a6b1-727c976b7556)

+##Note
-***Note: Figma design was made as a reference to help with the project.
+Figma design was made as a reference to help with the project.
 The original Webpage Layout has functionalities might differ.